genema/Noisy-Spiking-Neuron-Nets/README.md

 2. run example commands in `run_training.sh` script to train models.

 ### Tips
-* **Since the inference (by forward) and learning (by backward) implementations are wrapped in the neuron modules, you may use noisy networks in your code by importing our  noisy neurons in `models` folder.**
+* Since the inference (by forward) and learning (by backward) implementations are wrapped in the neuron modules, you may use noisy networks in your code by importing our  noisy neurons in `models` folder.

-* conf file of our software environment: `requirements.txt`.
-* test scipts: `testing_dataset.py`.
 * In addition to the Gaussian noise implementation in the text (`NILIF.py`), we provide implementations of discrete models (`NILIF_*.py`) with other random processes (with static increments) corresponding to rectangular, arctangent, and sigmoidal surrogate gradients.

 ## Ackowledgement

-Special thanks to Prof. Penghang Yin (SUNY Albany) and Dr. Seiya Tokui (Preferred Networks, Inc.) for helpful discussions.
+Special thanks to Prof. Penghang Yin (SUNY Albany) and Dr. Seiya Tokui (Preferred Networks, Inc.) for helpful discussions and suggestions.

 ## Citation info

+(If I am lucky and the paper gets accepted...)